-No more boring sides when you make these Brown Butter and Garlic Roasted Peas!
+No more boring side dishes when you make these Brown Butter and Garlic Roasted Peas.
+These peas are cooked in the oven for an easy side dish recipe the whole family will love!

 Sure you can just throw out a bowl of peas for dinner.
 They’re going to be fine, I mean a pea is a pea right?